List of informally named dinosaurs: Sabinosaurus

+Safisaur

+"Safisaur" (honoring Dr. Amtyaz Safi) is an invalid genus name proposed by M. Sadiq Malkani for an alleged dicraeosaurid sauropod from Pakistan.
+The name first appeared in September 2025 in an unreviewed manuscript hosted on ResearchGate.
+The material was previously mentioned in another unreviewed manuscript posted a month prior by Malkani, Muhammad, and Safi, who identified it simply as belonging to a probable large dinosaur that may have originated from either Jurassic or Cretaceous strata.
+Malkani's 2025 paper preferred the possibly Middle Jurassic rocks of what may be the Shinawari Formation.
+The intended type species is "Safisaur niazensis".
+While no holotype specimen was proposed, he associated the name with a putative isolated neural arch of a possible dorsal vertebra discovered in August 2025, apparently demonstrating the bifurcated neural spine characteristic of dicraeosaurids.
+A possible proximal femur was also found in the locality.

 Saldamosaurus

 "Saldamosaurus" is an informal genus of stegosaurid dinosaur known from a complete braincase discovered in the Early Cretaceous Saldam Formation of Siberia, Russia.
 The type species, "Saldamosaurus tuvensis", was named in 2014 but according to Galton and Carpenter (2016) it did not meet the requirements of the International Code of Zoological Nomenclature and is hence a nomen nudum.

 Saltillomimus

 "Saltillomimus" is an informal name for an ornithomimid theropod from the Late Cretaceous (late Campanian) of the Cerro del Pueblo Formation in Mexico.
 It is known from SEPCP 16/237, a partial tail, most of a hindlimb, and forelimb bones, discovered in 1998, and the possible juvenile specimen SEPCP 16/221, a partial leg and hip bone, that was given the name "Saltillomimus rapidus" by Martha Carolina Aguillón Martinez in 2010.
 A skeletal reconstruction was put on display in 2014 at the Museo del Desierto, which served to highlight its robust thighs and unusual hips that combine primitive and advanced features seen in ornithomimosaurs from both Asia and North America.
 Named in Martinez' 2010 thesis, the taxon name is an invalid nomen ex dissertatione.